Skip to Content

 • It should be sweet at the same time a little tangy.
 The perfect sweet and sour taste you desire.

-• Add more crushed Jaggery if not sweet.
+• Add more crushed Jaggery if required.

 • If it it is too tangy add more salt.
 Salt will remove the tanginess in it.
 However add salt little by little.